-Euan Douglas George Morton (born on August 13, 1977 in Falkirk, Scotland) is an actor and singer.
+Euan Douglas George Morton (born as Iain Middleton on 13 August 1977, Falkirk, Scotland) is an actor and singer.
 He is known for his role as Boy George in the musical Taboo, receiving nominations for the Laurence Olivier Award and Tony Award for his performance.

-Morton started acting in his local children's theatre.
+Morton began acting in his local children's theatre.
 After graduating from Mountview Academy of Theatre Arts in London, Morton worked for Profit Share Theatre and for film and television in the UK.

 Off-Broadway, he appeared in the title role of Tony Kushner's adaptation of Brundibar at The New Victory Theater in 2006.
 He won the 2006 Obie Award for his appearance in Measure For Pleasure at The Public Theater.
 He played the title role in the musical Caligula: An Ancient Glam Epic at the inaugural New York Musical Theatre Festival in 2004.
-In 2007, he appeared in the Roundabout Theatre Company's new off-Broadway play "Howard Katz" by Patrick Marber along with Alfred Molina.
+In 2007, he appeared, along with Alfred Molina, in the Roundabout Theatre Company's new off-Broadway play "Howard Katz" by Patrick Marber.

-He also did voice work in the 2009 animated movie My Dog Tulip.
-In addition, he performs the voice work for the male Sith Inquisitor in the MMORPG Star Wars: The Old Republic, created by BioWare and LucasArts.
+Morton has performed numerous audio books, including among others, Fool (2009), Sacré Bleu (2012), and The Serpent of Venice (2014), all written by Christopher Moore.
+He also did voice work in the 2009 animated movie My Dog Tulip, and voices the male Sith Inquisitor in the MMORPG Star Wars: The Old Republic, created by BioWare and LucasArts.

-In March 2006, he released his debut solo CD, NewClear, for which he toured in the United States.
-In May, 2011, he released his second solo studio album, Caledonia.
+In March 2006, he released his debut solo CD, NewClear, for which he toured in the U.S. In May 2011, he released his second solo studio album, Caledonia.

-Euan has been married to producer Lee Armitage since 2004.
-They have a son, Iain, born July, 2008.
-They maintain homes in New York City and Arlington, Va.
-He is the son-in-law of Richard L. Armitage
+Euan has been married to producer Lee Armitage, daughter of Richard L. Armitage, since 2004.
+They have a son.
+They maintain homes in New York City and Arlington, Virginia.